The Complete Squamish School Catchment Guide

 Fraser ratings, French Immersion, and exactly which neighbourhoods feed each school.

 Important: Catchment boundaries are approximate and subject to change.
 Always confirm your address with SD48 Sea to Sky before purchasing.
+See full neighbourhood profiles including prices and commute times →

 Elementary Schools